grea09/color/article/article.md

 Adding to that, these plans may become totally unsolvable.
 This problem is to our knowledge not treated in planning of all forms (state planning, PSP, and even constraint satisfaction planning) as usually the aim is to find a solution relative to the original plan (which makes sense).
 But as we proceed a mechanism of *problem* fixing may be required.
 This will allow soft solving of any problem regardless of its solvability.

-One of the application that needs these improvements is plan recognition with the particular use of off-the-shelf planners to infer the pursued goal of an agent where online planning and resilience is particularly important. <!-- TODO préciser ? -->
+One of the application that needs these improvements is plan recognition with the particular use of off-the-shelf planners to infer the pursued goal of an agent where online planning and resilience is particularly important [@ramirez_plan_2009].
+This method adds dummy actions that needs to be satisfied as the actions gets observed and a system that is able to repair plan in real time will allow such an application.
+Another application is decision-making in dynamical environment.
+Indeed having a plan that details all steps and explicit the ones that are not possible can help decide of the line of action to take.

 These problems call for new ways to improve the answer and behavior of a planner.
 These improvements must provide relevant plan information pointing out exactly what needs to be done in order to make a planning problem solvable, even in the case of obviously broken input data.
 We aim to solve this in this paper while preserving the advantages of PSP algorithms (flexibly, easy fixing of plans, soudness and completeness).
 Our Soft Ordering and Defect Aware Partial Ordering Planning (SODA POP) algorithm will target those issues.